pexip/os-python2.7/Doc/library/functions.rst

       except NameError:
           cache = {}

-   It is generally not very useful to reload built-in or dynamically loaded modules.
-Reloading :mod:`sys`, :mod:`__main__`, :mod:`builtins` and other key modules is not recommended.
-In many cases extension modules are not designed to be initialized more than once, and may fail in arbitrary ways when reloaded.
+   It is legal though generally not very useful to reload built-in or dynamically loaded modules, except for :mod:`sys`, :mod:`__main__` and :mod:`__builtin__`.
+   In many cases, however, extension modules are not designed to be initialized more than once, and may fail in arbitrary ways when reloaded.

    If a module imports objects from another module using :keyword:`from` ...
    :keyword:`import` ..., calling :func:`reload` for the other module does not